gyorilab/emmaa/doc/reports/askee_month12_report.rst

 the Ras Model which cuts across multiple biological contexts and focuses on pathway mechanisms, its scope defined by members of the pathway.
-Several models are built using expert input where an expert defines mechanisms in the model using natural language which is intepreted and then assembled into an executable form, namely, the Ras Model and the MARM model.
+Several models are built using expert input where an expert defines mechanisms in the model using natural language which is interpreted and then assembled into an executable form, namely, the Ras Model and the MARM model.
 These models are particularly interesting as companions to the literature-derived models (e.g., the Ras Machine or the Neurofibromatosis model) in several ways, including the